GreenPeas: Unlocking adaptive quantum error correction with just-in-time decoding hypergraphs: Case study: adaptive SM circuits

-Figure \ref{fig::adaptive-concatenated-code} illustrates this scheme using an outer surface code.
+This scheme is illustrated in~\figref{fig:csc} for an outer surface code.
 To preserve fault-tolerance, data qubits supported by the same surface code check must be mapped to separate Iceberg blocks.
-This ensures that a single fault within a block cannot spread into a weight-2 error in the surface code, which would reduce its effective distance.
+This ensures that a single fault within a block cannot spread into a weight-2 error in the outer code, which would otherwise reduce its effective distance.
 Additionally, to ensure schedule-compatibility, the mapping must assign data qubits that share a time slot in the surface code’s schedule to separate Iceberg blocks, thereby preventing hardware-level gate conflicts.

 Finding a mapping that satisfies these constraints can be framed as a maximum matching problem on a conflict graph.
-However, for regular lattices, it can be solved via geometric heuristics.
-For the surface code results presented here, we employ the mapping shown in Fig.~\ref{fig::adaptive-concatenated-code}.
-Specifically, assuming standard N- and Z-shaped CNOT sequences for X and Z checks, each data qubit at $(r, c)$ is paired with a partner at:
+For regular lattices, however, it can be solved via geometric heuristics.
+Here, we employ the mapping shown in Fig.~\ref{fig:csc}.
+Assuming standard N- and Z-shaped CNOT sequences for X and Z checks, respectively, we pair each data qubit at coordinate $(r, c)$ in the surface code with a partner at